Pone0409/FYP/Building-and-installing.md

 ## Get CMake
 BamTools has been migrated to a CMake-based build system.
-We believe that this should simplify the build process across all platforms, especially as the BamTools API moves into a shared library (that you link to instead of compiling lots of source files directly into your application).
+We believe that this should simplify the build process across all platforms, especially with the BamTools API now available primarily as a shared library (that you link to instead of compiling lots of source files directly into your application).
 CMake is available on all major platforms, and indeed comes *out-of-the-box* with many Linux distributions.